graded-cs-resources/IB-Computer-Science-Notes/unit1_programming/02_FirstFunction.md

     let s = addTwoValues(2,3); // the value s now has the value 5
     let j = addTwoValues("Bob","Smith"); // the value j now has the value "BobSmith"
     ```

+## Check your Learning

+1. What are the features of a programming language?

+2. What does it mean to *compile* a program?

+3. What does it mean that TypeScript and java are *statically typed*?

+4. What is the output value of a function called in programmer speak?

+5. Can you write a function in TypeScript or java that accepts two numbers (integers) as input variable, and returns the difference between them?

+## Preparing Study Materials

+Create flash cards or a quizlet deck with the following prompts on the front, then write brief bullets or summaries to put on the back that include what they are for and (if applicable) what they might look like in TypeScript and java:

+* programming language
+* machine language
+* comment
+* variable
+* compile
+* function
+* parameter
+* return value